chrisboakes/chris-boakes/src/_posts/2018-09-01-serverless-with-nuxtjs-vue-contentful-netlify.md

 }
 ```

-Once we've found a match, we'll assign the state's `currentPost` to the first match from our search using the mutation we wrote earlier.
+Once we've found a match, we'll assign the state's `currentPost` variable to the first match from our search using the mutation we wrote earlier.

 Now we just need to flow this data down into our `_slug.vue` template.

-Firstly, add a script to the bottom of the file to assign our computed `currentPost` & `isLoading` properties and to trigger [Nuxt's fetch method](https://nuxtjs.org/api/pages-fetch/) to call our Vuex action to get the data from Contentful for our post:
+Firstly, add a script to the bottom of the file to assign our computed `currentPost` & `isLoading` properties and to trigger [Nuxt's fetch method](https://nuxtjs.org/api/pages-fetch/) to call our VueX action in which we will get the data from Contentful for our post:

 ```html
 <script>